Lacr1ma/flogin/Documentation/Tutorials/Rest/Index.rst

 REST API
 -------------------

-    :file:`EXT:login` depends on a :file:`EXT:routes` which is a yaml routes provider.
+    :file:`EXT:flogin` depends on a :file:`EXT:routes` which is a yaml routes provider.

     That way we ship a couple of useful routes out of the box.